yegor256/blog/_drafts/daily.md

 Yet another instrument of the same kind is _daily reports_.
 You make your programmers summarize their work during the day and email you.
-To make the feeling of guilt even stronger, ask them to CC a few other people, like their colleagues, maybe HR person, maybe someone from another team.
+To make the feeling of guilt even stronger, ask them to CC a few other people, like their colleagues, maybe an HR person, maybe someone from another team.
 Make this list mandatory.
 It will be very hard to say in the email that the day ended and no results were achieved.
 They will have to make something up and eventually will start actually doing something.